alikureishy/ROBO-followme-project/README.md

 </div>

 #### Batch Size
 On my local machine, where I started the training attempts, a batch size of 32 seemed more appropriate given the memory constraints of the system.
-I could theoretically try increasing the batch size when I moved over to AWS, but I did not attempt that.
+I could theoretically try increasing the batch size when I moved over to AWS, but I did not attempt that since the performance was satisfactory with the chosen batchsize.

-#### Optimizer

-I started with an Adam optimizer but later settled on _Nadam_ based on input from fellow students on Slack.
-I did not however notice a substantial enough difference between the two.

-????

-#### Network Depth

-I compared the performance of 2 network architectures, both of which passed the IoU metric, and I have outlined the results in the [Comparison Of Two Architectures](#comparison-of-two-architectures) section.

-Even with 5 layers and filters ranging in depth from 32 to 512, the network did not seem to overfit to the training set.
-This was likely because of batch normalization being applied after every convolution layer in the network.

 #### Number of Epochs

 Training using a learning rate of 0.001, and the aforementioned [network depth](#network-depth-of-encoding-decoding-layers) would seemingly saturate after around ~10-15 epochs, but consistently fell short of the target IoU metric of 40%.
 However, if left to train for several more iterations, there was sufficient improvement (though excruciatingly incremental) with each additional epoch for the network to satisfy the >40% IoU metric.
 I ran all these networks for 60 epochs in total.

-#### Data Augmentation

-Through the data_iterator.BatchIterator() class, I augmented the data as follows:
-- Random (0.5) horizontal flipping of input images, as a form or regularization

-#### Data Filteration

-Filteration was also necessary for this data, in order to balance the training data across the 3 types of images (hero close by, hero far away, and no hero).
-The provided data had only 37% images with the hero in it, and 63% without.
-To balance this, I randomly filtered out 30% of all non-hero images, to bring down the count to ~44%.
-Note that this however is not optimal.
-A more optimal filtering approach is discussed under the Improvements section below.

 ### Training Hooks (Callbacks)